 — Tam Lin

 The House of the Scorpion is a 2002 novel by Nancy Farmer.
 It takes place in the near future, where a thin strip of land between the now-impoverished United States and Aztlán (formerly Mexico) forms the country of Opium.
 The story's focus is on boy named Matt, who is a clone of drug lord and ruler of Opium, Matteo Alacrán, the latter of which is more commonly known as El Patron.
 As a young boy, he lives with Celia, his caregiver, in a little cottage in the middle of the poppy fields.
-Later, he moves in with El Patron, but is mistreated by the residents (save a few of the characters and El Patron) for the simple reason that he is a clone; most of clones have their self-awareness and intelligence blunted by mandated drug use.While living in El Patron's mansion, Matt gradually learns more about the history of Opium, and also the history of people he lives with.
+Later, he moves in with El Patron, but is mistreated by the residents (save a few of the characters, such as the bodyguard Tam Lin, and El Patron) for the simple reason that he is a clone; most of clones have their self-awareness and intelligence blunted by mandated drug use.While living in El Patron's mansion, Matt gradually learns more about the history of Opium, and also the history of people he lives with.
 His experiences in Opium instill in him the desire to make it a better place once he becomes the new ruler.
 However, when circumstances lead Matt to discover that he was never meant to inherit El Patron's position, he escapes Opium with the help of Tam Lin and discovers that the world outside is no different than the one he had left behind.The book was the winner of thirteen different awards, including the Newberry Honor and the National Book Award.A film adaptation was mentioned at IMDB several years ago, but the project was never realised because the producers wished to make their own sequel and merchandise.
 Farmer felt this would lessen the themes of her story, so an agreement was never reached.
-However, Farmer has stated that she is still open towards offers for a film.The sequel, titled The Lord of Opium, is to be released September 3, 2013.
+However, Farmer has stated that she is still open towards offers for a film.The sequel is titled The Lord of Opium and was released on September 3, 2013.

 The House of the Scorpion provides examples of:

-And I Must Scream: Eejits can only comply with orders they are told; if they aren't instructed to eat or drink, they'll literally go about their tasks and get hungrier and thirstier until death.
+Eejits programmed for total control can only comply with orders they are told; if they aren't instructed to eat or drink, they'll literally go about their tasks and get hungrier and thirstier until death.